Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "No it's not.
 I—"

-"Aurora, it's fine," he repeated with an edge to his voice.
+"Aurora, it's fine," he repeated with a familiar edge to his voice.

 Circe!
 She was an idiot.
 Severus nearly died.
 How could she forget that?
 She sighed, shaking her head.
 She paused when his hand tilted her head upwards so she'd look at him again.